adgellida/chocolateyautomaticpackages/ReadMe.md

 * emule
 * hpusbdisk
 * messengerreviver
+* rollbackrx - NOT FIXED YET

 ##manual by now - not version showed on website##

+* designsparkpcb
 * line
 * songr
 * tiggit